Our verdict

 Lessening impact on the environment, 50% recycled polyester and 50% recycled sea plastic are used in the upper.
 Better than most brands, but still not enough.

-And don't worry, although it's partially made with plastic, there are NO reports of it being scratchy.
+And don't worry, although it's partially made with plastic, we never found it to be scratchy.